Skip to main content

 Container Job: A job type that runs a subschedule.
 Container jobs enable hierarchical schedule structures and support properties and events just like standard jobs.

-Null Job: A job type that performs no execution on any platform.
+Null Job: A job type that runs no work on any platform.
 Null jobs are used to hold dependencies, trigger OpCon events, and keep schedules open after all other jobs complete.

-Threshold: A numeric variable stored in the OpCon database used to control job execution.
+Threshold: A numeric variable stored in the OpCon database used to control whether a job runs.
 Jobs can be made dependent on threshold values, and OpCon events can update threshold values at runtime.

 Schedule: A named container for jobs in OpCon, built for a specific date to create that day's automation.
 Schedules define build settings, frequencies, and the jobs that run within them.